FOLLOW US ON FACEBOOK

 The Council released $22 million dollars to fund the Homeless Village in a critical wetland area.
 The Council approved this resolution on March 21st, 2023.

 Because Futurewise appealed the "Sharing Housing" Ordinance, the council voted on May 23rd, 2023 to change the ordinance's effective date to 12/1/23 in an effort to protect county funds should the appeal be upheld.
+Ord.
+2023-5s was no longer in effect and could not be used.

 On July 25th, 2023, the council voted unanimously to REPEAL "shared housing" in the RR Zone.
 However, they added a last-minute amendment so that the repeal is not effective until 12/15/23.